 If you’re driving to Pisa, there are plenty of affordable parking spots.
 Most tourists park on Via Pietrasantina, a 5 minute walk from the Field of Miracles.

 The closest parking lot to the sites is the Parcheggio di Piazza dei Miracoli.
 But it’s often full.
 With a car, you could opt to spend a half day in Pisa and a half day in nearby Lucca, another beautiful Tuscan town.

 Pisa is crowded and pricier in high season.
 So, it’s vastly better to visit off season or during shoulder season.

 I think it makes sense to explore the town first and arrive at the Field of Miracles later in the day, when it will likely be less crowded with tourists.

 The answer to this question completely depends on your own predilections and interests.
 If you only want to see and climb the Leaning Tower take gag photos, maybe just a couple hours.

-If you'd like to see all the Field of Miracles sites, budget at least a half day.
-If you're an art lover who wants to leisurely consume all the art and architecture Pisa offers, stay a full day and/or stay overnight.
-Click here for a comprehensive guide to all of Pisa's must see sites.
+If you’d like to see all the Field of Miracles sites, budget at least a half day.
+If you’re an art lover who wants to leisurely consume all the art and architecture Pisa offers, stay a full day and/or stay overnight.
+Here’s my guide to all of Pisa’s must see sites and attractions.

 If you want tips for visiting Pisa, pin it for later.